Sid Meier's Pirates!: Legacy

 Pirates! success resulted in the similar Sword of the Samurai.
 The Pirates!
-Gold remake was released for Windows 3.1x, MS-DOS compatible operating systems, Classic Mac OS, and Genesis in 1993.
-It was also released for the CD32 (1994) with enhanced CD audio tracks.
-Sun sighting is not in this version, and are were no special items.
+Gold remake was released for Windows 3.1x, MS-DOS compatible operating systems, Classic Mac OS, and Sega Genesis in 1993.
+It was also released for the Amiga CD32 (1994) with enhanced CD audio tracks.
+Sun sighting is not in this version, and there were no special items.
 The game has several new features, such as extra missions assigned to the player by governors.
 The MS-DOS version has VGA graphics, a MIDI score, mouse support, and a copy protection scheme requiring the player to identify the flag of a pirate ship sighted on the horizon.

 An enhanced remake published in 2004, also entitled Sid Meier's Pirates!, was released for Windows, Xbox, Xbox 360, Mac OS X, Wii, and PlayStation Portable.

 Sid Meier's Pirates!
 Mobile was developed by Oasys Mobile in 2008.
 Mobile versions were later released for BlackBerry (2010) and iPad (2011).
 A version for the iPhone and iPod Touch was released in April 2012, published by 2K Games.
 In addition, the game was ported over to the Windows Phone 7 on 9 April 2012.

 In 2013, Tommo purchased the rights to the game and began digitally publishing it through its Retroism brand.